Abrar213/paths_control/README.md

 # paths_control
-A web page to draw the robot movement path and store the path in the database
+A web page to draw the robot movement path and store the path in the database.

 buttons
 Save: To save the data in the database
 Reset: To reset the entered data
 start: start drawing the path
-of direction is specified by entering the order of directions in the directions field, for example FLR
+of direction is specified by entering the order of directions in the directions field, for example FLR.

 ## web page